cinnData/MLearning/2. Introduction to Python/README.md

 ### The main packages

 These notes do not look at Python as a programming language, that is, as one for developing software applications, but from a very specific perspective.
-Our approach is mainly based on three packages, NumPy, Matplotlib, Pandas and scikit-learn.
+Our approach is mainly based on three packages, NumPy, Matplotlib and scikit-learn.

 * **NumPy** adds support for large vectors and matrices, called there **arrays**.
 Data sets  are managed as 2d arrays in this course.